nachiket-p/node-red-contrib-mandrill/README.md

 # Mandrill for NodeRED

-An simple node that sends and email using Mailchimps [Mandrill](https://mandrillapp.com/).
+An simple node that sends an email using Mailchimp's [Mandrill](https://mandrillapp.com/) service.

 ## Installation